-A charitable remainder unitrust with a flip provision, or "flip unitrust," is a separate tax-exempt trust governed by a trust agreement.
+A charitable remainder unitrust with a flip provision, or "flip unitrust," is a tax-exempt trust governed by a trust agreement.
 You choose the trustee who is responsible for administering your flip unitrust and guiding the investment of its assets.

 Payments made for duration of trust

-A flip unitrust will make payments to individuals, such as you, or you and your spouse, for the duration of its term.
+A flip unitrust will make payments to individuals, such as you, or you and your spouse, for as long as the trust lasts.
 The amount of its payments will depend on several factors, including whether or not the trust has "flipped" how it determines payment amounts.